What your view of sports and life would be if you had too many concussions

 Todd Helton: See Larry Walker.
 Helton should be in a “Mussina/Pettitte” style package deal with Walker.

 To be honest, the fact that I’m convinced Edgar Martinez is going to get into Cooperstown is a big part of why I’ve re-evaluated past stances on guys like Billy Wagner and Larry Walker.
 Frankly, if Martinez gets in, it will represent a serious lowering of the bar.

 On top of that, the vast majority of the of the pro-Martinez arguments are SABR-metrically based.
 Baseball is the king of all sports in which statistics matter; home runs, RBIs, strikeouts are all what the game is all about.
 But there is something called “too much of a good thing” which is the perfect definition of SABR-metrics.
 The “slash line” just wasn’t good enough for a bunch of poindexters who never threw a ball in their lives.
-There’s two kinds of hard-core stat-quoters in all sports; there’s the guys who don’t watch games and there’s the guys who don’t know what they are looking at.
+There’s two kinds of hard-core stat-quoters in all sports; there’s the people who don’t watch games and there’s the people who don’t know what they are looking at.

 Here’s what the stat-geeks miss on Edgar Martinez.
 The most important ability is sports is avail-ability.
 I just said that a guy who just hits needs to put up the “magic numbers.”
 But another important one is at-bats.
 There’s no way that a designated hitter who is supposedly so important to a line up should have less than 500 ABs in a season.
 Martinez’ durability issues ensured he only cracked that mark in 7 of his 18 seasons.